Spin-selective elliptic optical dichroism and perfectly spin-polarized third-order nonlinear photocurrent in altermagnets

 \textbf{Model:} We start with the four-band tight-bind model for $d$-wave altermagnets defined on the square lattice\cite{ZFu,Anton,PFeng},

-where $\sigma _{j}$ is the Pauli matrix for the spin, $\tau _{j}$ is that for the sublattice degrees of freedom with $j=x,y,z$. $u$ is a real number proportional to the spin order, and $\mu $\ is the chemical potential. $A$ and $B$ are the isotropic and anisotropic hoppings of the next-nearest neighbor sites, while $C$ and $D$ are the isotronic and anisotropic spin-dependent hoppings of the next-nearest neighbor sites. $t$ is the hopping and $\lambda $ is the spin-dependent hopping of nearest-neighbor sites.
+where $\sigma _{j}$ is the Pauli matrix for the spin, and $\tau _{j}$ is that for the sublattice degrees of freedom with $j=x,y,z$. $a$ is the lattice constant, and $u$ is a real number proportional to the spin order. $A$ and $B$ are the isotropic and anisotropic hoppings of the next-nearest neighbor sites, while $C$ and $D$ are the isotropic and anisotropic spin-dependent hoppings of the next-nearest neighbor sites. $t$ is the hopping and $\lambda $ is the spin-dependent hopping of nearest-neighbor sites.
 We assume $t>0$ and $\lambda >0$.
 The model was derived from the Lieb lattice as shown in Fig.\ref{FigLieb}(a).
+The Hamiltonian has such a symmetry\cite{ZFu} that $\mathcal{C}_{4z}\mathcal{T}= \frac{i}{\sqrt{2}}\left( \sigma _{y}-\sigma _{x}\right) \tau _{x}\mathcal{K}$ with